dgrtygry2/open-oasis/README.md

 ![](./media/thumb.png)

 Oasis is an interactive world model developed by [Decart](https://www.decart.ai/) and [Etched](https://www.etched.com/).
 Based on diffusion transformers, Oasis takes in user keyboard input and generates gameplay in an autoregressive manner.
-We release the weights for Oasis 500M, a downscaled version of the model, along with inference code for action-conditional frame generation.

 This repo forks someone else's repo which they forked from the original.
 This one contains patches and can run properly.
 I will include a ready to use offline model soon.